 In 2006, Mark graduated from Fordham University School of Law where he was an Associate Editor of the Fordham Law Intellectual Property Law Journal and an assistant to Professor Hugh Hansen.

-Mark is admitted in New York State, the Second Circuit Court of Appeals, the Third Circuit Cout of Appeals, and the Federal District Courts for the Eastern and Southern Districts of New York.
+Mark is admitted in New York State, the third Circuit Court of Appeals, the Ninth Circuit Court of Appeals, and the Federal District Courts for the Eastern, Southern, and Northern Districts of New York.